-Practical application of teaching skills learned in Fundamentals of Piano Pedagogy I and II, and Advanced Piano Pedagogy I. Teaching assignments and observations will be based on student's background, level and experience, and availability of varied teaching environments, constituting a combination of both private and group instruction.
-Designed to increase the depth of the student's knowledge of the music of the Baroque Era.
-Designed to increase the depth of the student's knowledge of music of the Classical Era.
+86 GRADUATE 09-10 MUS Courses MUS 835P - Advanced Piano Pedagogy II: Pedagogical Approaches to Keyboard Literature MUS 836P - Internship in Piano Teaching MUS 848 - History of Baroque Music3 hours Designed to increase the depth of the student's knowledge of the music of the Baroque Era.
+MUS 849 - History of Classical Music3 hours Designed to increase the depth of the student's knowledge of music of the Classical Era.
 MUS 850P - Advanced Private Instruction2 hours Prereq: graduate level competency as determined by audition MUS 851 - History of Romantic Music3 hours Designed to increase the depth of the student's knowledge of the music of the Romantic Era.
 MUS 852 - History of Twentieth Century Music3 hours Designed to increase the depth of the student's knowledge of the music of our own time.
-Procedures for supervising the music program in the elementary grades.
-Curriculum planning and inservice teacher training.

-MUS 860 - Independent Study and Research 1-3 hours Prereq: graduate standing, 9 hours of MUS Independent research or special assignment in the student's major field.

-MUS 885P - Seminar in Opera Technique
+MUS 857P - Elementary School Music MUS 860 - Independent Study and Research 1-3 hours Prereq: graduate standing, 9 hours of MUS Independent research or special assignment in the student's major field.
+MUS 880 - Marching Band Technique3 hours Materials and suggestions to band directors concerning the planning of marching band shows and pageantry.
+MUS 885P - Seminar in Opera Technique and Performance3 hours A study of available operas with regard to casting, rehearsal techniques, staging, managing, and performance.
+MUS 894P - Workshop in Instrumental Art MUS 895P - Workshop in Choral Art MUS 896 - Thesis6 hours

-MUS 896 - Thesis 6 hours MUS 899P - Special Topics 1 -3 hours
+MUS 899P - Music Special Topics......
+1-3 hours